wllacer/dana-cube/README.md

 Good policy would be to, at least, acknowledge my autorship of this piece of code and, even better, to send upstream all corrections and enhancements to the original functionality.

-PyQt licensing might impose other restrictions, please keep an eye on it
+PyQt licensing might impose other restrictions, please keep an eye on it (AFAIK it is __GPL__ licensed)

 ## Actual Status